 - Hidden Depths: She surprises even herself with retaining scientific principles, thought experiments and nerd culture just from hanging around these guys.
 She memorably did a double-take after using a Star Trek analogy, later got all the references at the guys' "Star Wars Day Breakfast" on May 4th and was familiar with the mythology of Doctor Who despite her best efforts to not care.
+She also picks up skills fairly easily(such as beating Leonard at chess right after he taught her to play), when she actually takes interest in something and makes an honest effort to learn.
 This culminates in her getting a job as a pharmaceutical rep, which involved more studying than she ever did in school (combined with being pretty and her natural charisma, she excels at the job).

 - Hollywood Tone-Deaf: An early episode had her practicing for a musical performance, when overhearing it Sheldon remarks "If cat's could sing... they'd hate it too."
 The point was that she was trying for a role that was out of her skill set.
 In later episodes when singing "Soft Kitty" to Sheldon, she has a passable singing voice.